Puerto Rico status referendums: 2012 referendum

 On November 6, 2012, a fourth status referendums took place which consisted of two questions.
 The first question asked voters whether they wanted to maintain the existing commonwealth status under the territorial clause of the U.S. Constitution or whether they preferred a nonterritorial option.
-The second question asked voters which would be the preferred alternative if a non-territorial option was wanted and gave voters to choose between three non-territorial alternatives: statehood, independence, or free association.
+The second question asked voters which would be the preferred alternative if a non-territorial option was wanted and gave voters the choice between three non-territorial alternatives: statehood, independence, or free association.

 Ten days after the 2012 referendum, on November 16, 2012, the Electoral Commission reported that 54 percent voted "no" on preserving Puerto Rico's territorial status, the first part of the referendum.
 On the second part, where voters were asked to choose between statehood, independence and free association, 61.2 percent chose statehood, while 33.3 preferred free association and 5.5 percent voted for independence.
 However, these results have been challenged by observers who note that nearly 500,000 blank ballots were ignored in the reporting by the pro-statehood PNP, contrary to previous Puerto Rico court rulings of Sánchez y Colón v.
 ELA, 134 DPR 445 (1993); and 134 DPR 503 (1993) and Suárez Cáceres v.
 CEE, 176 DPR 31 (2009), both of which affirmed that blank ballots should be considered as "none of the above" when that option was not offered on the ballot.
 Following these judicial precedents the results would reflect that statehood was favored by 44.4% of the ballots cast, while 55.6% were opposed.